ovestoerholt/rust_tutorials/dreams_of_code_sqlx_favorite_postgres/README.md

 ### Fetching data

+There are 4 functions available to us for fetching data:
+- fetch_one
+- fetch_optional
+- fetch_all
+- fetch

 #### fetch_one

 Add the following function:

+`fetch_one` is used for pulling a single row out of the database.

 ```Rust
 async fn fetch_one(isbn: &str, pool: &sqlx::PgPool) -> Result<Book, Box<dyn Error>> {